-Beth Brooke-Marciniak is Global Vice Chair – Public Policy at EY and is a member of the firm’s Global Executive Board.
-Beth has public policy responsibility for the firm’s operations in 150 countries.
-In addition, she has global responsibility for the firm’s Diversity and Inclusiveness efforts.
-She has been named six times to the list of Forbes “World’s 100 Most Powerful Women”, and was named 2009 Woman of the Year by Concern Worldwide.
+Beth A. Brooke-Marciniak is Global Vice Chair – Public Policy at EY and is a member of the firm’s Global Executive Board.
+Beth has public policy responsibility for the firm’s operations in more than 150 countries.
+In addition, she is the global sponsor for EY’s Diversity and Inclusiveness efforts.
+She has been named nine times to the list of Forbes “World’s 100 Most Powerful Women“, and was named Woman of the Year by Concern Worldwide.
 In 2017, Beth received the Theodore Roosevelt Award, the top individual honor bestowed by the US National Collegiate Athletic Association (NCAA).
 She has also been inducted into the Indiana Basketball Hall of Fame.

-As Global Vice Chair, Beth focuses on shaping the firm’s strategic direction and position on public policy, and is one of the profession’s most prominent voices in the public policy arena.
+As Global Vice-Chair, Beth focuses on shaping the firm’s strategic direction and position on public policy, and is one of the profession’s most prominent voices in the public policy arena.
 Her work includes engaging with regulators, policymakers, business leaders, investors and other key stakeholders around the world to address the critical issues facing the profession and global capital markets.
 She regularly speaks at forums around the world on topics ranging from leadership in the 21st century, the role of business in society, issues impacting the accounting profession and global capital markets, women’s leadership, and the need for private sector/public sector cooperation to tackle policy challenges.
-She is consistently recognized in the Directorship 100 and Accounting Today’s 100 Most Influential.

 Beth is passionate about using her leadership platform to make a difference in the world.
 She is a devoted advocate for the advancement of women around the world.
 Beth served on the US Delegation to the 53rd and 54th United Nations Commission on the Status of Women.
 Through her leadership, EY joins annually with Forbes to celebrate and recognize the accomplishments of women at the World Economic Forum in Davos.
 Within EY, Beth’s support of the firm’s inclusiveness, mentoring, and flexibility initiatives have contributed to EY’s consistent recognition by FORTUNE as one of the “100 Best Companies to Work For.”